awslabs/aws-encryption-sdk-specification/proposals/2020-07-28_keyring-cmm/proposal.md

 ## Affected Specifications

-This serves as a reference of all specification documents that this change affects.
+This serves as a reference of all specification documents that this proposal affects.

 | Specification                                 |
 | --------------------------------------------- |